hotosm/fmtm/docs/About.md

 Validators review the data collected by field mappers and assess its quality.
 If the data is good, the validators merge the portion of the data that belongs in OpenStreetMap to OSM.
 If it requires more work, the validators either fix it themselves (for minor stuff like spelling or capitalization mistakes that don't seem to be systematic) or inform the field mappers that they need to fix it.
 They need to:

-- Access completed data sets of "submissions" as Comma Separated Values and/or OSM XML so that they can review it.
+- Access completed data sets of "submissions" as Comma Separated Values and/or OSM XML so that they can review them.
 - Mark areas as validated or requiring rework
 - Communicate with field mappers if rework is necessary
 - Merge good-quality data into OSM (probably from JOSM).